mvollmer/cockpit-design-elements/elements.md

 avoided.
 If necessary, Cockpit should clean up itself and restore the state to what it was before the operation was started, or silently adjust the operation to skip the parts that have already been done.

-### The standard Cockpit Card

-[Something about a card with a optional description list at the top and a optional table at the bottom, and buttons and a kebab.
-If your object can be presented with that, it's fine to use it.]

 ### Tables and data lists